icecube/i3astropy/README.md

 format is provided to allow IceCube DAQ times to be entered directly.
 For more information on astropy coordinate transform see the [astropy documentation](https://docs.astropy.org/en/stable/coordinates/index.html).

-## Copying

-Code in this repository is copyright © 2022 IceCube Collaboration <https://icecube.wisc.edu/>

-Code in this repository is listened under the The 2-Clause BSD License (BSD-2-Clause).
-A copy is available in LICENSES/BSD-2-Clause.txt.

 ## Installation